2023 school year to begin from Jan 3, with staggered starts for primary schools, kindergartens

-SINGAPORE - Kindergarten 1 and Primary 1 pupils in primary schools and Ministry of Education (MOE) Kindergartens will start the new school year on Jan 3, 2023.
+SINGAPORE - Primary 1, Kindergarten 1 and secondary school students in Ministry of Education (MOE) schools will start the new school year on Jan 3, 2023.

-As for kindergarten 2 and Primary 2 to Primary 6 pupils, they will report to school on Jan 4, just like they did in 2021 and 2022, MOE said in a statement on Wednesday.
+As for Kindergarten 2 and Primary 2 to 6 pupils, they will report to school on Jan 4, just like they did in 2021 and 2022, MOE said in a statement on Wednesday.

 The staggered arrangement was introduced to protect the school community during the Covid-19 pandemic, and it has helped younger pupils ease into their new school environment on the first school day, and will continue, MOE added.

-Secondary schools will also reopen on Jan 3, while junior colleges (JCs) and Millennia Institute (MI) will start on Jan 9.
+Junior colleges (JCs) and Millennia Institute (MI) will start on Jan 9.